History of Portsmouth F.C.: Portsmouth Community Football Club Limited (2013–present)

 The Pompey Supporters Trust became the new owners of the club on 10 April 2013 after the club exited administration, with the parent company now officially named as Portsmouth Community Football Club Limited.
-On the pitch, Portsmouth went on to be relegated from the late 2012-13 EFL League One season after going 23 games without a win, however The Football League still agreed to deduct the ten points from Portsmouth for going into administration, despite them already being relegated.
+On the pitch, Portsmouth went on to be relegated from League One at the end of the 2012–13 season after going 23 games without a win, however the Football League still agreed to deduct the ten points from Portsmouth for going into administration, despite them already being relegated.

-Portsmouth were tipped for promotion in the 2013-14 EFL League Two season by bookmakers, with Guy Whittingham given the first team job full-time but after a slow start to the season, Whittingham became increasingly unpopular.
+Portsmouth were tipped for promotion from League Two by the bookmakers, with Guy Whittingham given the first team job full-time.
+However, after a slow start to the season, Whittingham became increasingly unpopular.
 He was sacked on 25 November 2013 with Portsmouth just six points above the relegation zone.
 Andy Awford took the role of caretaker manager, earning a point against Hartlepool United in his first game, but the permanent job was given to Ritchie Barker, who took over a Portsmouth side in 17th place on 9 December.
 However, Portsmouth's form worsened under Barker and on 27 March 2014, he was sacked after just 20 games with the team just two points above the relegation zone.
 Awford once again stepped in as caretaker manager to be in charge of what was billed as "seven cup finals" to save the club.
 Portsmouth won five of them in a row and drew the other two, finishing 13th.
 Andy Awford's impressive run of results earned him the role of Portsmouth's first-team manager for the 2014–15 season.

 On a historic announcement on 29 September 2014, the club was able to declare itself debt-free after paying back all creditors and legacy payments to ex-players.
 The news came 18 months after the PST took control of the club.
-Following an unsuccessful EFL League Two 2014–15 campaign, Paul Cook was appointed new manager of Portsmouth on 12 May 2015.
+Following an unsuccessful 2014–15 season, Paul Cook was appointed new manager of Portsmouth on 12 May 2015.

-Paul Cook led Portsmouth to an EFL League Two play-off spot in the 2015–16 season after a 2–0 away win at Hartlepool United on 30 April 2016, but lost to Plymouth Argyle in the semi-final.

-In the 2016–17 EFL League Two season, Paul Cook's side secured promotion to League One with a 3–1 win away at Notts County on 17 April 2017.
+Paul Cook led Portsmouth to a play-off spot in the 2015–16 season after a 2–0 away win at Hartlepool United on 30 April 2016, but lost to Plymouth Argyle in the semi-final.
+In the 2016–17 season, Paul Cook's side secured promotion to League One with a 3–1 win away at Notts County on 17 April 2017.
 On 6 May, the final match of the season, Portsmouth topped the table (for the first time in the season) following the 6–1 home win against Cheltenham and were crowned champions of League Two.
 Paul Cook resigned on 31 May 2017 to join Wigan Athletic.
-Kenny Jackett was appointed the new manager on Friday 2 June 2017.
+Kenny Jackett was appointed the new manager on 2 June 2017.
 In May the Pompey Supporters' Trust (PST) voted in favour of a proposed bid by The Tornante Company, headed by former Disney chief executive Michael Eisner, to take over Portsmouth Community Football Club Limited which was completed on 3 August 2017.